Coronavirus / When do I have to wear a face mask?

-Businesses can have their own policies which include their own exceptions.
-As long as these exceptions make allowances for the requirements of the Equality Act, they have discretion over what to include.
+Health settings and businesses can have their own policies which include their own exceptions.
+As long as these exceptions make allowances for the requirements of the Equality Act, they have discretion over what to include or not include.

 However, it is worth noting that many might choose to follow the previous rules.
 The face mask regulations provided a list of reasonable excuses for not wearing a mask.
 This list was non-exhaustive, which means that other excuses may also be considered reasonable if they are not in the list but are similar to the excuses which were.

-The regulations previously gave the following reasonable excuses for not wearing a mask:
+The regulations previously included the following as reasonable excuses for not wearing a mask: